gelee0729/polextndd/readme-bumi2021.txt

 10. Ed2: =1 if primary education
 11. Ed3: =1 if secondary education
 12. Ed4: =1 if tertiary education
-13. Ind2: =1 if employed in agriculture
+13. Ind2: =1 if employed in manufacture/electricity/gas/construction
-14. Ind3: =1 if employed in fishing
+14. Ind3: =1 if employed in sales/restaurants/transportation/communication
-15. Ind4: =1 if employed in mining
+15. Ind4: =1 if employed in finance/public service/health service/education

 Source: Integrated Public Use Microdata Series International of the Minnesota Population Center